jbm97/gains-and-grains/README.md

 On the Dashboard page, the " 'S DASHBOARD " text does not respond as intended when the window height is under about 650 pixels, it gets covered by the cards.

 Carousel nav displays when the overlay nav menu is open during smaller view widths.
 Not the worst thing ever but shouldn't be there.

+API nutritional information is based off of 100g serving.
+Currently no way to implement a serving size to account for that.